mdreier1/Dreier-Affect-SM/README.md

 ### SMASH-PA-tables.Rmd

-+ Using this document, I use the "flextable" package to create the tables included in my paper (https://cran.r-project.org/web/packages/flextable/index.html)
++ Using this document, I use the "flextable" package to create Tables 1 & 2 included in my paper (https://cran.r-project.org/web/packages/flextable/index.html)